rogercerpa/ProjectCreator/docs/README.md

 ## Features

 - **Project Management**: Create, edit, and organize projects with ease
+- **MS 365 Integration**: Seamless integration with Microsoft Excel and MS Lists for workload management
+  - Export projects and assignments to Excel
+  - Sync with MS Lists via Power Automate
+  - Bidirectional data synchronization
+- **Workload Dashboard**: Summary dashboard with MS Lists integration for team collaboration
 - **Document Generation**: Generate Word documents and other file formats
+- **Real-time Notifications**: WebSocket-based notifications for project updates and team presence
 - **Modern UI**: Built with React and modern CSS for a professional look
 - **Cross-Platform**: Works on Windows, macOS, and Linux
 - **File Operations**: Comprehensive file handling and management capabilities